Prep School FAQs

 Will my dog get homework?

 No, but you will!
-Each tuition package includes parent tutor sessions which take place here at PMP on Tuesdays and Thursdays.
-In these sessions, you will learn how to reinforce your dog’s learned skills in the home environment.
+Each tuition package includes a monthly private tutor session which takes place here at PMP on Saturdays.
+In these sessions you will learn how to reinforce your dog’s learned skills in the home environment.

 What is the best age for my dog to start Prep School?